nikogura/nikogura.com/ManagedSecrets.md

 * provide a means for someone to *define* secrets, even though they cannot access the production values

-* allow developers to freely access development secrets, while denying access to 'higer' environments (such as production)
+* allow developers to freely access development secrets, while denying access to 'higher' environments (such as production)

 * provide a means to detect whether a secret has been changed or rotated.